Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 Additionally, it's important to use different evaluation metrics other than accuracy such as precision, recall, F1-score, AUC, etc.

 ---
-9. **Can you explain the concept of polynomial regression?
+8. **Can you explain the concept of polynomial regression?
 How does it differ from linear regression?**.⭐⭐

-`Ans:`
+`Ans:` **Polynomial regression** is a type of regression analysis in which the relationship between the *independent variable x and the dependent variable y is modeled as an nth degree polynomial.*
+A polynomial regression model can be represented by an equation of the form:

+    y = b0 + b1x + b2x^2 + b3x^3 + ... + bnx^n

+where y is the output variable, x is the input variable, and b0, b1, b2, ..., bn are the model coefficients.
+The coefficients represent the contribution of each degree of x to the output variable.
+- *The main difference between polynomial regression and linear regression is the form of the equation.
+Linear regression uses a linear equation of the form y = b0 + b1*x*, while polynomial regression uses a polynomial equation that can model non-linear relationships between the input and output variables.

 ---
-10. **Can you explain the concept of polynomial regression?
-How does it differ from linear regression?**.⭐⭐

-`Ans:`

----
-11. **How do you deal with outliers in linear regression?
+9. **How do you deal with outliers in linear regression?
 What are the most common techniques for identifying and dealing with outliers?**.⭐⭐

-`Ans:`
+`Ans:` Outliers in linear regression can have a significant impact on the model parameters and can lead to poor model performance.
+Here are some common techniques for identifying and dealing with outliers:
+- **Visualization:** One of the simplest ways to identify outliers is by visualizing the data using scatter plots, box plots, or histograms.
+Outliers will typically appear as points that are far away from the main cluster of data points.
+- **Z-score:** The Z-score is a measure of how many standard deviations an observation is from the mean.
+Observations with a Z-score greater than a certain threshold (usually 3) can be considered outliers.
+- **Cook's distance: Cook's distance is a measure of the influence of each observation on the model parameters.
+Observations with a high Cook's distance can be considered outliers.**
+- **Outlier removal:** Once the outliers are identified, they can be removed from the dataset.
+However, this method should be used with caution, as it can lead to loss of important information and can bias the model.
+- **Robust regression:** Robust regression is a technique that is less sensitive to outliers.
+The most common method of robust regression is the least median of squares (LMS) method.
+- **Winsorization:** Winsorization is a technique that replaces the outliers with a certain value.
+For example, replacing all the observations greater than 3 standard deviations from the mean with the value of 3 standard deviations from the mean.

 ---
-12. **What are the most common evaluation metrics in Regression Problems?**.⭐
+10. **What are the most common evaluation metrics in Regression Problems?**.⭐

 `Ans:` There are several common evaluation metrics used in regression problems, some of the most popular include:
 - Mean Absolute Error (MAE)